 Before the sun is too strong in the mornings, we climb to the top of the ridge where we can see the valley below and hike along the trail until the mist rolls in.
 One morning we spot a three-foot-long snake before it disappears into the tea bushes.

 Reserved seats are sold out, so we ride third class to Ella.
 The seats are pleather and the windows open.
-A woman across from us has a chicken in a box sitting at her feet.
+A woman across the aisle from us is bringing a live chicken to her next destination.